YHuUBC/energy_efficiency_analysis/README.md

 1. Load in the necessary packages and split the data into train and test sets.
 NaNs data were dropped;

 2. Do EDA on the train set.
 First, we checked the data types to see if there were any missing values, and there were none.
 Then we see the data distribution through bar plots, value_counts, correlations, and pairwise scatter plots.
-Through the EDA, we could identify that all the variables are numeric type, but Roof Area', 'Surface Area', 'Wall Area', 'Overall Height', 'Orientation', 'Glazing Area', and 'Glazing Area Distribution' could be categorical.
+Through the EDA, we could identify that all the variables are numeric.

-3. From the above analysis, we may proceed to do a supervised machine learning model with data preprocessed by Standard Scaling as the numeric features with Heating Load and Cooling Load as the targets.
+3. From the above analysis, we may proceed to do a supervised machine learning model with data preprocessed by Standard Scaling as the numeric features with Heating Load as target.

 The results of the EDA can be found [here](https://github.com/UBC-MDS/energy_efficiency_analysis/blob/main/results/eda/energy_efficiency_eda.ipynb).